Mary Kay Bergman: 1993–1999: Academy Awards dubbing and South Park

 In 1994, Bergman started teaching the technique of doing voice-overs for animation at the Kalmenson & Kalmenson Studios in Burbank.
 Trey Parker and Matt Stone were looking for a different voice actress for the female characters in South Park, as they were unhappy with Karri Turner's performance in the series' unaired pilot.
 Bergman attended a recast in Los Angeles and gave them several ideas they originally did not have.
 The ideas she gave included portraying Liane Cartman as a "1950s sitcom-style mother", interjecting Sheila Broflovski's catchphrase "What, what, what!" when she gets flustered, and adding a lisp to Stan Marsh's sister, Shelley.
 Parker and Stone cast Bergman as nearly every female character in the series.
 Her characters included Liane Cartman, Sheila Broflovski, Shelly Marsh, Sharon Marsh, Carol McCormick, and Wendy Testaburger.
 In her interview with Entertainment Weekly in 1999, Bergman credited South Park for distancing her out of her reputation known for voicing characters in children's animation.

 Although the show appealed to Bergman's "dark sense of humor", she was credited as Shannen Cassidy (taken from Shannen Doherty and David Cassidy) in the first two seasons due to the concerns that her voice role as Snow White would be taken out if the Walt Disney Company knew that she was in South Park.
 Additionally, Bergman's husband, Dino Andrade, noted that nobody believed that South Park was going to last.
 However, after South Park became a success, Shannen Cassidy began to receive copious amounts of fan mail and Bergman decided to abandon the alias.
 Bergman also performed 16 voices for the film South Park: Bigger, Longer & Uncut.
 She overdubbed nine separate voices for the film's song "Blame Canada".
 Bergman was nominated for Outstanding Individual Achievement for Voice Acting in an Animated Feature Production for her performance as Sheila Broflovski at the 27th Annie Awards.

 Personal life

 Bergman married voice actor Dino Andrade on April 7, 1990.
 They remained married until her death.
 At the height of her popularity, Bergman started to physically suffer from insomnia, myalgia, and nausea.
 She was diagnosed with generalized anxiety disorder by her physician, which was determined to be caused by severe stress.
-This was hidden as a secret to everyone, including her husband, family, and friends.
+She kept this diagnosis secret to everyone, including her husband, family, and friends.
 Bergman also privately admitted to her husband that she was afraid of losing her abilities and that her career would end because of her condition.